-To address these important questions, the institute established this Health Economics Initiative in 2016.
-It will encourage analysis of the economic forces that shape health care costs, coverage, provision, and outcomes: incentives, innovation, regulation, competition, labor markets, public financing of health care programs and fiscal constraints, and international differences in health care policies, markets, and technology.
+The Health Economics Initiative advances and supports rigorous analysis of the forces that shape health care costs, coverage, provision, and outcomes.
+These forces include incentives, innovation, regulation, competition, labor markets, public financing of health care programs and fiscal constraints, and international differences in health care policies, markets, and technology.

-Tomas J. Philipson is a globally recognized health care economist and has received numerous worldwide research awards.
-He has served in key political positions in health policy for the federal government and has also consulted for many Fortune 100 companies.
-Dr. Philipson focuses his research on health economics and its impact on public policy decision-making and frequently contributes his expertise to popular press including his monthly Forbes column.
+Tomas J. Philipson, a globally recognized health care economist and the Daniel Levin Professor of Public Policy Studies at the University of Chicago Harris School of Public Policy.
+He has served in key policy positions with the federal government and has also consulted for many Fortune 100 companies.
+Philipson focuses his research on health economics and its impact on public policy decision-making.

-Casey B. Mulligan authored the 2015 book Side Effects and Complications: The Economic Consequences of Health-Care Reform.
+Casey B. Mulligan, a professor in the Department of Economics, and author of the 2015 book Side Effects and Complications: The Economic Consequences of Health-Care Reform.
 His recent research is concerned with capital and labor taxation, and he has written widely on the labor effects of the Affordable Care Act.

-David O. Meltzer M.D., Ph.D., studies problems in health economics and public policy with a focus on the theoretical foundations of medical cost-effectiveness analysis and the cost and quality of hospital care.
-He is currently leading a study of effects of improved continuity in the doctor-patient relationship between the inpatient and outpatient setting on the costs and outcomes of care for frequently hospitalized Medicare patients.
+David O. Meltzer, the Fanny L. Pritzker Professor and Chief of Hospital Medicine at the University of Chicago who also holds a PhD in economics.
+Meltzer studies problems in health economics and public policy with a focus on the theoretical foundations of medical cost-effectiveness analysis and the cost and quality of hospital care.